What is The North Star?

 Anyone interested in writing articles or producing multimedia content for North Star can apply here.
 Once you’ve submitted an application, you’ll be contacted by journalists in your area to get involved in the work of North Star.

-How do I submit a news story to the North Star?
+How do I submit a news story to The North Star?

 Please send any information relevant to the writing of news articles here.
 This information will be forwarded to journalists in the appropriate region, and can be used as the basis for a new article or as a complement to an existing project.